ThiagoMFC/CEBD1160-Project/README.md

 ### Introduction

-This dataset was found on Kaggle (https://www.kaggle.com/anthonypino/melbourne-housing-market/data#) and was extracted from a popular web-platform to buy and sell real estate properties in Australia.
+This dataset was found on [Kaggle](https://www.kaggle.com/anthonypino/melbourne-housing-market/data#) and was extracted from a popular web-platform to buy and sell real estate properties in Australia called [Domain](https://www.domain.com.au).

 ### Methods